SylvainRoy/peopleStore/README.md

 This is a very basic key value store with a REST interface.
 It is implemented with Python, Flask and Redis.

-The objective of the whole thing was to play with docker, puppet, kubernetes and their friends.
+The objective of the whole thing is to play with docker, docker-compose, kubernetes and their friends.

 It does support the following commands:
  * curl 127.0.0.1:8000/people/